ttlew/conversation/dialog-methods.md

 ### com.google.gson.JsonArray support
 {: #com.google.gson.JsonArray}

-In addition to the built-in methods, you can use standard methods of the `com.google.gson.JsonArray` class also.
+In addition to the built-in methods, you can use standard methods of the `com.google.gson.JsonArray` class.

 #### New array